ZigaVukcevicDev/case-study-scroll-with-throttle/README.md

 You can try this use case.

-When installing and serving, you will see scrolling is very bad.
-If you enable throttling scrolling will improve.
+When installing and serving up, you will see scrolling performance is very bad.
+If you enable throttling, performance will improve.

-In `js/main.js`you can play/change with values:
+In `js/main.js` you can play with values:
-- `time`, currently set to 1000 ms (throttle will be called only once in given time)
+a) `time`, currently set to `1000 ms`

+Throttle will be called only once in given time.

-- `i`, currently set to 1000 (how many times expensive function will iterate and generate random number)
+b) `i`, currently set to `1000`

+How many times expensive function will iterate and generate random number.

 # Install